 Is Grappler’s Guide Good for Beginners?

 This is a question I had.
-I'm confident it's good for beginners like me (an intermediate white belt when I first wrote this review).
-I'm also confident it's going to be useful at least all the way through blue belt.
-Beyond that — I am not so sure, but we'll see!
+I’m confident it’s good for beginners like me (an intermediate white belt when I first wrote this review).
+I’m also confident it’s going to be useful at least all the way through blue belt, through which I’m roughly mid-way as I update this.
+Beyond that — I am not so sure, but we’ll see!

 In every class, I’ll ask a teacher or sparring partner at least one thing.
 But sometimes they don’t know how to explain it well, or don’t want to because they’d rather focus on their own things, or there’s no time.
 Sometimes I don’t know the person well in general.